Daniel Wozniak (murderer): Crimes and cover-up

 In an effort to misdirect police and cast blame upon Herr, Wozniak then used Herr's cell phone to text Juri "Julie" Kibuishi, a 23-year-old college student who had been tutoring Herr at Orange Coast College.
 Wozniak lured Kibuishi to Herr's apartment, where he shot and killed her.
 Wozniak then staged the crime scene to make it appear as though Kibuishi had been sexually assaulted, suggesting that Herr had committed her assault and subsequent murder and then gone on the run.
 The same evening, Wozniak went on to perform in his local theatre production of the musical Nine.
-Afterwards, Wozniak dismembered Herr’s body by removing his limbs and head.
+Afterwards, Wozniak dismembered Herr's body by removing his limbs and head, leaving the torso in the attic of the theater.

 An extensive manhunt for Herr was launched by authorities who at that point still believed Herr was responsible for Kibuishi's murder and was on the run.
-Wozniak came under suspicion after he instructed a sixteen-year-old, Wesley Freilich, to withdraw money from Herr's accounts.
-When the police confronted the boy, they were told by the boy that Wozniak had asked him to withdraw the money for him.
+Wozniak came under suspicion after he instructed a seventeen-year-old, Wesley Freilich, to withdraw money from Herr's accounts.
+When the police confronted the boy, he told them that Wozniak had asked him to withdraw the money for him.

 Soon after, Wozniak was apprehended by US Marshals while at his bachelor party two days before his wedding.

 After repeatedly lying to police, Wozniak finally confessed.
 Wozniak led authorities to the area where almost all of Herr's dismembered body was found discarded at El Dorado Nature Center in Long Beach.
 After more than five years of court proceedings, Wozniak went to trial and was convicted on two counts of first-degree murder.
 He was sentenced to death in September 2016 before California Governor Gavin Newsom declared a moratorium on capital punishment in the state.

 In November 2012, Wozniak's then-fiancée, Rachel Mae Buffett, was arrested and charged with three felony counts of accessory-after-the-fact based on allegations that she had lied multiple times to police investigators.

 On September 12, 2018, Buffett was convicted on two of those counts with a maximum possible sentence of 44 months and, on November 8, 2018, was sentenced to 32 months minus time served and good behavior.
 She was released from jail sometime in 2019.